"Why light projects with LEDs?"

 Back to LEDs for Minis

 - LEDs do not ever get hot.
-Very unlike incandescent which create light as a by product.
-You will not melt delicate artwork even if you leave the lights on.
-You can even "dress up" your LED with a plastic or paper shade, no worries.
+Ever.
+Incandescent which create light as a by product, they get hot enough to glow!
+LEDs to the rescue.
+You will not melt delicate artwork even if you leave the LEDs forever.
+You can even "dress up" your LED with a plastic or paper shade, or paint it, no worries of damage.

 - LEDs last and last!!
 Over 10 years: 100,000 hours!